Alzheimer's and tooth brushing: Forget to brush today, forget a lot more later? | DW | 07.06.2019

 Read more here:What our teeth reveal about us

-That said, although the facial triangle of death isn't going to kill nearly as many people as the occupation of Iraq, bacteria in its way can still result in some very real consequences, according to a study by researcher Piotr Mydel at the University of Bergen, Norway.
+Although the facial triangle of death isn't going to kill many people, bacteria in its way can still result in some very real consequences, according to a study by researcher Piotr Mydel at the University of Bergen, Norway.

 The study, published in the journal Science Advances, indicates a relationship between gum disease and one's likelihood to develop Alzheimer's.
 The more likely you are to lazily "forget" to brush your teeth today, the more you are likely to forget later, Mydel found.